13 June 2024

 German postcard by Krüger.
 Photo: Pierre Spitzer.

 Françoise Hardy soon began to appear on the cover of all the top music magazines of the day.
-During a photo shoot for the magazine Salut les copains, she fell in love with photographer Jean-Marie Perier.
-Like a Pygmalion, he transformed the young singer from a shy, gauche-looking schoolgirl into a modern young trend-setter.
+During a photo shoot for the magazine Salut les Copains, she fell in love with photographer Jean-Marie Perier.
+Like a Pygmalion, he transformed the young singer from a shy, gauche-looking schoolgirl into a modern young trendsetter.

 She made her first film appearance opposite Jean-Louis Trintignant in the comedy Château en Suède/Nutty, Naughty Chateau (Roger Vadim, 1963) based on a novel by Françoise Sagan.
 According to RFI Musique, "Françoise’s role in the film earned her much acclaim, and many critics declared that a great acting career lay ahead of her".

-In the following years, she appeared in an uncredited appearance in the final scene of What's New Pussycat?
-(Clive Donner, Richard Talmadge, 1965) starring Peter O'Toole, in the leading role of the crime drama Une Balle au Cœur/Devil at My Heels (Jean-Daniel Pollet, 1965) opposite Samy Frey, in a scene from the Nouvelle Vague masterpiece Masculin, féminin (Jean-Luc Godard, 1966) with Jean-Pierre Léaud, and in Grand Prix (John Frankenheimer, 1966) starring James Garner.
+In France, Hardy played the leading role in the crime drama Une Balle au Cœur/Devil at My Heels (Jean-Daniel Pollet, 1965) opposite Samy Frey.
+She appeared in a scene from the Nouvelle Vague masterpiece Masculin, féminin (Jean-Luc Godard, 1966) with Jean-Pierre Léaud.
 Other films in which she appeared include Les colombes/The Doves (Jean-Claude Lord, 1972) and the TV musical Émilie jolie (Jean-Christophe Averty, 1980) with Georges Brassens.

 Her songs are featured on many film soundtracks.
-Tous Les Garçons et Les Filles for instance plays during the British film Metroland (Philip Saville, 1997), during The Dreamers (Bernardo Betrtolucci, 2003), and during The Statement (Norman Jewison, 2003) and another song L'Amitié (1965) plays during the end credits of Les Invasions barbares/The Barbarian Invasions (Denys Arcand, 2003) which won the Academy Award for Best Foreign Language Film.
-Le temps de l'amour can be heard on the soundtracks of Moonrise Kingdom (Wes Anderson, 2012) and Trainyard Dogs (Ryan Prince, 2016).
+'Tous Les Garçons et Les Filles', for instance, plays during the British film Metroland (Philip Saville, 1997), during The Dreamers (Bernardo Bertolucci, 2003), and during The Statement (Norman Jewison, 2003).
+Another song, 'L'Amitié' (1965), plays during the end credits of Les Invasions barbares/The Barbarian Invasions (Denys Arcand, 2003) which won the Academy Award for Best Foreign Language Film.
+'Le temps de l'amour' can be heard on the soundtracks of Moonrise Kingdom (Wes Anderson, 2012) and Trainyard Dogs (Ryan Prince, 2016).

 Francoise Hardy